Creating your Design Portfolio.

 If you’re a freelancer, then you’d need one to showcase your work and allow people to contact you.

-If you’re a student (or unemployed), then you’d need one to show prospective employers how good you are and what you can do, so that they might hire you.
+If you’re a student or a job seeker , then you’d need one to show prospective employers how good you are and what you can do, so that they might hire you.

 If you’re part of a studio, then you might use one to blog about your design life, show people what you’re doing and build your online presence.